South Korea

 A Touch of North Korea and Korean Culture

-After breakfast, we head north – towards Paju and the Demilitarised Zone (DMZ), the border strip between North and South Korea, which has become one of the most historically charged areas in the world.
+After breakfast, we head north – towards Paju and the Demilitarized Zone (DMZ), the border strip between North and South Korea, which has become one of the most historically charged areas in the world.

-After lunch, we expect a walk on the Gamak Mountain Suspension Bridge – the longest suspension bridge in Korea at 220 metres.
-It’s named 'Gloucester Heroes Bridge' in honour of the British soldiers from the Gloucestershire Regiment who fought in the battles during the war.
+After lunch, we are in for a walk across the Gamak Mountain Suspension Bridge – Korea’s longest hanging bridge at 220 metres.
+It is named ‘The Gloucester Heroes Bridge’ in honour of the British soldiers from the Gloucestershire Regiment who fought in the war.

 Overnight: voco Seoul Myeongdong by IHG 4*